For the complete documentation index, see llms.txt.

 You must monitor for region failures and execute the necessary operational procedures to ensure smooth recovery and failover.

-4. Permanent region setup: Follow the operational procedure to create a new secondary region.
+4. Permanent region setup: Follow the operational procedure to recreate the lost region.

 Disaster recovery